c3lang/c3-web/src/content/docs/Language Fundamentals/basic-types-and-values.md

 ```

 We can apply the [standard printf formatting rules](https://en.cppreference.com/w/c/io/fprintf), but
-unlike in C/C++ there is no need to indicate the type when using `%d` - it will print unsigned and
-signed up to `int128`, in fact there is no support for `%u`, `%lld` etc in `io::printf`.
-Furthermore,
-`%s` works not just on strings but on any type:
+unlike in C/C++ there is no need to indicate the type when using `%d` &mdash; it will print unsigned and signed up to `int128`.
+In fact, there is no support for `%u`, `%lld` etc in `io::printf`.
+Furthermore, `%s` works not just on strings but on any type:

 ```c3
 import std::io;